 Jesus Christ Superstar continued its march onward into the mid-Seventies, going from strength to strength and enjoying much success around the world.
-The Japanese premiere came at the hands of the Shiki Theatrical Company, one of Japan’s best-known and largest producers.
-They were no strangers to a Western repertoire, having staged straight dramatic classics by the likes of Anouilh and Giraudoux, but in the late Seventies, they began branching into modern musicals, JCS being one example, directed by the company’s co-founder Keita Asari (they would go on to present most of the major Western transfers, including Webber’s Evita, Cats, and Phantom, as well as such hits as A Chorus Line, Mamma Mia!, and West Side Story).
+The Japanese premiere came at the hands of the Shiki Theatrical Company, one of Japan’s best-known and largest producers, with support from the Japan General Arts Corporation.
+Shiki were no strangers to a Western repertoire, having staged straight dramatic classics by the likes of Anouilh and Giraudoux, but in the late Seventies, they began branching into modern musicals, JCS being one example, directed by the company’s co-founder Keita Asari (they would go on to present most of the major Western transfers, including Webber’s Evita, Cats, and Phantom, as well as such hits as A Chorus Line, Mamma Mia!, and West Side Story).

 This recording of the original Japanese cast (which includes as Jesus none other than Chairman Kaga, from the Japanese version of Iron Chef; he was critically acclaimed in the role, and played it for four seasons) is perhaps one of the more unusual renditions.
 Where European productions offer a “standard” approach, the Japanese give us something rather more… expressive.
 Synthesizers rear their head (albeit less dramatically than in the Spanish rendition), some of the numbers are performed at a faster tempo, which lends more dynamics and tension in the right places, and the attention to detail is nothing short of amazing: the sound is clean, smooth, lacking in the muddiness of other JCS recordings from this era, and the accompaniment, rather than drowning out its performers, supports the vocals nicely.